WuYang-Lab/OneK1K-SV-eQTL/README.md

 # OneK1K SV–sc-eQTL pipeline

 A modular pipeline for structural-variant (SV) and VNTR imputation followed by single-cell/pseudobulk eQTL mapping.
-It was distilled from the OneK1K SV–sc-eQTL analysis and rewritten to remove cohort-specific paths, scheduler commands, and one-off plotting code.

 The repository supports: